Make a Summer Picnic Crate

 Transferring a printed image onto wood lends a vintage look to a new crate.
 Here’s how to do it.

-Create an image to transfer onto your crate.
-This doesn’t have to be fancy.
+Create an image to transfer onto your crate—it doesn’t have to be fancy.
 Mine is just clip art, surrounded by text.

-Once your image is reversed, print it, preferably with a laser printer.
+Print your reversed image, preferably with a laser printer.
 If that’s not an option, take your printout and make a photocopy.
 (The toner from a copy machine or laser printer will transfer better than an inkjet printout.)

-Decide where on your crate you want your image, then sand with fine-grit sandpaper.
+Sand the chosen spot on your crate with fine-grit sandpaper.
 The smoother your surface, the more easily your image will transfer.

 Tape the image in place, toner side directly on the wood.

-Using the paper towel or cotton ball, dab CitraSolv all over the printer paper.
+Using a paper towel or cotton ball, dab CitraSolv all over the printer paper.
 Just a little should do it!

 Rub over the paper with the flat edge of a Popsicle stick to help details transfer more thoroughly.